ganorberg/engineering-manager/README.md

 ## Books
 ### Must Read
 * How to Win Friends and Influence People by Dale Carnegie
-* Engineering Management for the Rest of Us by Sarah Drasner
 * Accelerate by Forsgren, Humble, and Kim
 * High Output Management by Andrew Grove

+### Getting Started
+* Engineering Management for the Rest of Us by Sarah Drasner

 ### Technical Excellence
 * Design Patterns by Gamma, Helm, Johnson, and Vlissides